 There are many other things, such as co-authoring papers, doing some translation work, etc… And also, hidden under these small ‘successes’ are unsuccessful parts.
 I received the job offer in July, after my fifth job application and the very first interview I was granted.
 I started applying for academic jobs in November last year and submitted four applications between November and April, all of which were unsuccessful.
 I didn’t even get invited for an interview.
 For one of my applications, the job position was cancelled due to the pandemic and cancellation of its funding.
 The job hunting period was very stressful, and there always were so many worries in my head.

 Things changed after May, and the good news happened.
-Life became extremely hectic, and I couldn’t cope with the immediate changes.
+Then, life became extremely hectic, and I couldn’t cope with the immediate changes.
 I had little time for reflection and blog post writing.
 Writing a weekly diary that included personal reflection was an important routine for me, but I hardly have the time to do it now.

 A student’s letter